 Catching Live Rounds

-This one is so prevalent and seen so often on YouTube and at live events that I thought it merited first mention.
-By catching a live round, I mean ejecting a live, unfired cartridge out of a semi-automatic handgun in such a way as that the shooter catches it mid-air with their non-dominant hand.
+This one is so prevalent and seen often on YouTube and at live events that it merited first mention.
+By catching a live round, I mean ejecting a live, unfired cartridge out of a semi-automatic handgun.
+This is done in such a way that the shooter catches it mid-air with their non-dominant hand.

-This action is normally performed as a part of the “Unload and Show Clear” retarded Kabuki dance that is a part of almost every pistol competition in existence.
-As the stage of fire has been completed, rarely will range officers ever call the shooter out on it, unless they muzzle the crowd or fumble the gun.
+This action is normally performed as a part of the “Unload and Show Clear” retarded Kabuki dance.
+This is a part of almost every pistol competition in existence.
+As the stage of fire comes to completion, rarely will range officers ever call the shooter out on it.
+That is unless they muzzle the crowd or fumble the gun.

 I won’t even address the pure-fucktardation of forcing “master class” shooters to holster empty guns in the interest of safety, particularly during events that claim to be “practical” or “tactical”.

 Catching unfired rounds, instead of just letting them fall harmlessly to the ground as God intended, instills some dangerous habits.
-First of all, in the effort to look cool, the shooter stops focusing on handling their gun properly and focuses instead on juggling pistol and cartridge.
+In the effort to look cool, the shooter stops focusing on handling their gun properly and focuses instead on juggling pistol and cartridge.

 This also shows a demonstrated lack of seriousness on the part of the participant.
-Rather than treat the exercise like serious preparation for a potential deadly force event, we instead are transported to the circus.
+Rather than treat the exercise like serious preparation for a deadly force event, transportation to the circus happens instead.
 The shooter adds purposeless movements to their routine.
 Rather than paring the action down to only the most necessary and required motions, we add to the mix.